 The current financial system has evolved through three stages as explained below-

-- First Stage Financial System- The first stage financial system was evolved in Europe and North America up to the middle of nineteenth century.
-During this period- (1) Financial institutions accounted for low share of outstanding assets.
+- First Stage Financial System- The first stage financial system evolved in Europe and North America up to the middle of the nineteenth century.
+During this period- (1) Financial institutions accounted for a low share of outstanding assets.
 (2) Financial institutions were limited.
 (3) Commercial banks are the leading institutions.
 (4) Financial system did not own risk capital.

 - Third Stage Financial System-In the third stage, the system diversified its structure, instruments and borrowing lending activity.